 Skip to main content

 This page is organized by symptom.
 Most issues are trace-shape problems: the data arrives, but it does not match the trace contract.
-For a visual reference of malformed vs conformant traces, see Good trace vs bad trace.
+For the ideal happy path and bad → better → best examples, see Building high-quality traces.

 When behavior is unclear, first enable Debug mode in the same runtime that serves traffic.
 It shows whether the SDK is running, which trace it tries to send, how many child spans were included, and whether the ingest request succeeds.